 Our next stop in Germany will be a short visit to Berlin to pick up Karl’s friends for a short vacation in the German pickled cucumber paradise, the Spreewald.
 Just a short drive southeast from Berlin in the German state Brandenburg, Karl’s parents have a small, secluded holiday home.
 Dense pine forests and an extensive lake and river landscape have everything you need for a short trip to Brandenburg.
 Of course, we take our inflatable canoes with us to paddle through late summer nature.
 And of course, we will take a few jars of the famous pickled gherkins from the Spreewald with us, just in case.

 Berlin is one of the most international cities in Germany and is, at the same time, considered to be one of the gay-friendlies European cities for LGBTQ+ travelers from all over the world.
 The gay scene and the LGBTQ+ community are considered to be very diverse, welcoming, truly hipster, and rainbow proudly queer.

 Dresden – Florence of the North

-From the Spreewald, it is just about 1,5 hours by car to our next stop: Dresden.
-The so-called Florence of the North is Karl’s home town located in the heart of the German state Saxony.
-Although the city was completely destroyed in the last days of WW II, the efforts to rebuild, recover, and to focus on the future are exemplary of the Saxon people and their strong connection to their heritage and history.
+From the Spreewald, it is just about 1.5 hours by car to our next stop: Dresden.
+The so-called Florence of the North is Karl’s hometown located in the heart of the German state Saxony.
+Although the city was destroyed in the last days of WW II, the efforts to rebuild, recover, and focus on the future are exemplary of the Saxon people and their strong connection to their heritage and history.
 Although the LGBTQ+ and gay scenes are comprehensible, events, parties, and localities are offering a diverse queer life for the locals and for LGBTQ+ travelers.
 We will stay for a couple of days to visit the city and Karl’s family before we will be back on the road in a southern direction!

-Munich – Gay-friendly capital city of Bavaria
+Munich – Summer in the capital city of Bavaria

 Discover Salzburg the Different Way